 At the exit you will have to insert your token into the dedicated slot and the gates will open.
 Don’t lose it!

-When you enter the Paid Area of MRT station, just follow signs leading to the trains.
+When you enter the Paid Area of Bangkok metro station, just follow signs leading to the trains.

 On the ground level you will need to choose the platform.
 The platforms are named with the last station of the line and you just need to choose correct direction.
 MRT Blue and Purple lines connect at Tao Poon station and you might need to change the train and platform there.